Asashou/notes/05_numpy_mpl/05_numpy_mpl.md

         ````
     - by default, MPL adds the new line plot to the existing one

+- exercise:
+    - create 1D array using `np.sin()` or `np.cos()`
+    - plot it with `plt.plot()` to see what it looks like
+    - give it some labels, save the plot to disk
+    - save the array to a text file with `np.savetxt()`
+    - examine the text file in your text editor, make sure it's saved the way you want
+    - now save the same array to binary file using `np.save()`
+    - compare the size of the text and binary file
+    - exit ipython/jupyter, restart ipython/jupyter
+    - load array twice: from the text file & form the binary file, save to two different names
+    - plot both arrays, compare them to each other, compare to saved plot to make sure they look the same

 - anatomy of a MPL figure
     - http://matplotlib.org/examples/showcase/anatomy.html
     - axes, markers, lines, labels, titles, legends, ticks, grids, spines
     - annotate, text, circle

-- exercise:
-    - create 1D array, plot it to see what it looks like, save the plot to disk, save the array to both a text file (using `np.savetxt()`) and a binary file (using `np.save()`) to disk, compare their file sizes.
-Now exit ipython, restart ipython, load array from the both the text file and the binary file, plot both arrays, compare them to each other, and to the saved plot to make sure they look the same

 - many different kinds of plots: